Health Coach Institute

 To be selected to become a Health Coach you will need to apply and be selected for an interview.
 After you are selected you will need to:

-- Attend a one-hour orientation session
+- Attend a two-hour training session in April

 - Select and become trained in a specialty area